 We’ll update this page as we receive more information.

-CHAC has developed a masterplan for the next 15 years which will see buildings replaced and built throughout its existing site and a new carpark created.
+CHAC has developed a masterplan, which will see buildings replaced and built throughout its existing site and a new carpark created.

-Our application for Ministerial Infrastructure Designation (MID) approval gives us State-level approval and a better ability to seamlessly achieve our masterplan.
-It covers our whole masterplan over the next 15 years and covers any possible development we might consider, including new and replacement buildings, sporting facilities and a new carpark.
+Our Ministerial Infrastructure Designation (MID) approval gives us State-level approval and a better ability to seamlessly achieve our masterplan.
+It covers our whole masterplan and any possible development we might consider, including new and replacement buildings, sporting facilities and a new carpark.

-The MID application also gives our neighbours and our school a longer-term look at our plans.
+The MID application also gave our neighbours and our school a longer-term look at our plans.

 Before seeking MID approval, we consulted with Brisbane City Council and stakeholders.

-Proposed new development and redevelopment at CHAC over the next 15 years includes:
+Proposed new development and redevelopment at CHAC includes:

 The planned carpark at the corner of Barrack Road and Ivy Street will take 60 cars off the street and onto CHAC land, alleviating traffic and parking congestion on neighbouring streets.
 The carpark will be designated for student and staff cars.
 It will not be used for drop-off and pick-up unless in emergency circumstances.